rvdaskalinas/Stock-Analysis/README.md

 # Stock Analysis

 This repository contains scripts to analyze Apple stock prices and make a 5-day ahead price forecast.
-It was mostly done to showcase proper structure compared to my other projects which are practice scripts or parts of more advanced analysis using other programs (EViews, Gretl, Excel etc)
+It was mostly done to showcase proper structure compared to my other projects which are practice scripts or parts of more advanced analysis using other programs (EViews, Gretl, Excel etc).

 ## Usage